top of page

 Newcastle

-THEATRE - Surface Area Dance Theatre are beginning a new research-led project exploring the relationship between colour, and sound, lead by Yannis Kyriakides and Cara Hagan, with research unfolding across England and Greece.
+Our principal, Janet, serves as one of the Trustees at Surface Area Dance Theatre.
+They are launching a new research-led project exploring the relationship between colour and sound.
+This exciting research will unfold across England and Greece.

 Uncovering the Secrets: Core-Strengthening Exercises for Dancers